thinkful-ei-gecko/alex-noteful-api/README.md

 ### DB Design and Migration

 - Sketch ERD structure.
 Consider foreign key constraints, normalizing, one-to-many vs. many-to-many.
 Do I need a relationship table?
 Do I need to alter tables for foreign references?
 - Write initial migrations to create tables.
-Iterate to test out your database erd.
+Iterate to test out your database ERD.
+- Write a seed file following the structure to run tests with down the road (can you pull this from front end?).

+### Service Objects

+- Create directories and service.js files for each object.
+- Determine necessary CRUD operations and write functions that will interact with the database.

 ## Scripts